 Appearance

-Japanese persimmons are larger and more oval in shape than American persimmons.
-They have a thinner skin that is easy to peel, and the flesh inside is usually a bright orange color.
-Japanese persimmons typically have fewer seeds than American persimmons.
+Japanese persimmons are bigger and more like an oval compared to American ones.
+They have a thin skin that’s easy to peel, and their flesh is a bright orange.
+They usually don’t have as many seeds as American persimmons.

 Taste and Texture